And He who sits on the throne said,

 “Write, for these words are faithful and true.” – Revelation 21:5

 To wrap up the good news of the gospel, let’s get a glimpse of the future that waits for all those who “call on the name of our Lord Jesus Christ” and take hold of eternal life.
 What we see around us in this world today is not what we as Christians have to look forward to in the future for all eternity.
 God has promised to make “all things new.”
-Looking back, we have seen how God’s initial creation was perfect, without sin, suffering, disease and death; it was “very good.”
-Then man (Eve and then Adam) disobeyed God, and mankind fell into sin under bondage to Satan and spiritual death.
+Looking back, we have seen how God’s initial creation was without sin, suffering, disease, and death; it was “very good” (i.e., perfect).
+Then man (Eve and then Adam) disobeyed God, and mankind fell into sin under bondage to Satan and death.
 God’s creation was also “cursed” at that same time; remember that this was done out of love by God, for our own good, so we would not live forever in a state of sin and spiritual separation from God.
-It is that cursed creation which we see all around us today, and it is still “groaning” under the curse.
+It is that cursed creation that we see all around us today, and it is still “groaning” under the curse:

 So, God sent His Son Jesus Christ to die on the cross to redeem mankind from bondage under sin, Satan and death – and all who choose to accept Jesus as Lord and Savior via His sacrificial death as atonement for their sins are restored to life.
 First, we are restored to spiritual life (“He restores my soul,” “blessed and holy is the one who has a part in the first resurrection”), being “born again” (“born of the Spirit”).
 When Jesus rose from the dead, He ascended into heaven and was “seated at the right hand of God” the Father, ruling in reigning in His kingdom (which you are in today as a “fellow participant in the tribulation and kingdom and perseverance in Jesus”).